Arshdeepandcoder123/coder123/README.md

+# Hi There :wave:.
-# Hi i am CODER123 I am a js and py dev
+# i am CODER123 I am a js and py dev.

 ## What i am learning :
 Nothing